Who We Are

 In 2011, Phuc Yea opened in downtown Miami as the city's first pop-up concept.
 Fueled by old school hip hop, graffiti and a love for life, Zapata and Meinhold's rendition of Vietnamese cuisine is deeply inspired by family recipes as well as the flavors of the Mekong, but fused with their personal experiences and cooking styles.
 The food is distinctly 'theirs', vibrant, bold and layered.

-Half Cajun, half Viet, this is not your classic Viet spot.
-It’s next level Viet-Cajun.
-Phuc Yea’s culinary inspiration is a melding of Meinhold’s ethnic heritage and Zapata’s culinary background.
+Half Colombian, half Viet, this is not your classic Viet spot.
+It’s next level Vietnamese; we have created our own style and flow.
+Phuc Yea’s culinary inspiration is a mash up of Meinhold’s ethnic heritage and Zapata’s culinary background.
 Ani, as Meinhold is known, is Vietnamese on her mother’s side and many of the classic recipes on the menu stem from family recipes and traditions.
-Chef Cesar spent his formative years along the Gulf having studied and cooked in Houston as well as having eaten his way through Galveston and beyond.

 Leave your expectations at the door - no pho, no noodles, 100% conceptual.